alexisgaro927/MoodysGraphGPT/README.md

 - Cost effective to scale organization wide

-- [SfMC On-Call Ready] (*add link to on call playbook)
+- [SfMC On-Call Ready] (i.e fast enough for major Incident management and repsonse)

-- Modular design to addapt this projet to other MSFT Products/SfMC Teams  ("SfMC Co-Piiot" , "CSA Co-Pilot)
+- Modular design to adapt this projet to other MSFT Products/SfMC Teams  ("SfMC Co-Piiot" , "CSA Co-Pilot)

 - Serve as a feasbility excerise in using AI tools to quickly "ramp up" on highly technical skills and ensure required skills for various Account custom solutions are maintained within SfMC timelines